-Following either the full approval of the Twinning Fiche or its necessary revision, the competent EUD publishes the Twinning Fiche on the website of DG International Cooperation and Development.
-Subsequently the Contracting Authority (the EUD or the Beneficiary /CFCU/PAO when the EUD is not the Contracting Authority) circulates the Twinning Fiche, which constitutes the launch of the Call for Proposal, simultaneously to all Member States National Contact Points (Member State NCP) by e-mail with CC to the Twinning Coordination Team.
+Following either the full approval of the Twinning Fiche or its necessary revision, the competent EU service publishes the Twinning Fiche on PROSPECT3.
+Subsequently the Contracting Authority circulates the Twinning Fiche, which constitutes the launch of the Call for Proposal, simultaneously to all Member States National Contact Points (Member State NCP) by e-mail with CC to the Twinning Coordination Team.
 The call for proposals message must specify the deadline for the submission of proposals (see section 2.2) and the indicative date of the selection meeting (see section 2.4.2.2).